TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.4-advanced-examples/_index.md

 Can you write the above formula differently?
 Yes, you can use If Then Else.
 I do not use it as it makes the formula harder to read.
 It's also more resource intensive.

-Let's translate the above into a pseudcode.
+Let's translate the above into a pseudocode.

 ![Pseudocode](4.4.4-fig-4.png)